oils-for-unix/oils/doc/osh-help.md

 #### help

+    help                   # this help
-    help                   # list chapters for osh or ysh help osh               # same but more explicit
+    help osh               # chapters for osh or ysh help ysh

     help command-lang      # list sections in chapter help osh-command-lang  # same but more explicit